alesssia/short_intro_stats/short_intro_stats_Day3.md

 <div style="font-size: 80%" >

 - The P-value measures the discrepancy between the data and the null hypothesis  $\mathcal{H}_0$, and correspond to the probability of observing such an extreme value, if  $\mathcal{H}_0$ was true
-- Historically, $P < 0.05$ or $< 0.01$ are considered as statistically significant, but these $\alpha$ levels should be corrected by the number of tests
+- Traditionally, results are considered statistically significant if the p-value is lower than $\alpha$ = 0.05$ or 0.01, but these thresholds should be adjusted when multiple tests are performed.
-- There is a relationship between CI and P-values: if the 95% CI doesn't include the null hypothesis, one can reject it at $\alpha=0.05$
+- Statistical significance does not necessarily imply clinical significance
-- Type I errors (false positive) depend on  $\alpha$
+- Type I errors (or false positive) depend on the chosen significance threshold $\alpha$
-- There is a relationship between type II errors (false negative, $\beta$) and the power of a study
+- There is a relationship between Type II errors (false negative; $\beta$) and the statistical power of a study
-- When data have non-Normal distribution, one can use non-parametric tests
+- Underpowered studies may miss real effects or produce inflated effect size estimates (Type M error)

 </div>